Learning in public changed how I build

 Sharing what I'm working on before it's ready turned out to be the best career decision I've made.

 For years I kept my work private until it was polished.
 I'd spend weeks refining a project, then share it once it looked impressive.
-The feedback loop was painfully slow, and most of what I built never saw the light of day.
+The feedback loop was painfully slow, and much of what I built never saw the light of day.

 The results surprised me.